awsdocs/aws-lambda-developer-guide/doc_source/nodejs-create-deployment-pkg.md

 If you want to include your own binaries, including native ones, just package them in the Zip file you upload and then reference them \(including the relative path within the Zip file you created\) when you call them from Node\.js or from other processes that you’ve previously started\.
 Ensure that you include the following at the start of your function code: `process.env[‘PATH’] = process.env[‘PATH’] + ‘:’ + process.env[‘LAMBDA_TASK_ROOT’]`

 For more information on including native binaries in your Lambda function package, see [Running Executables in AWS Lambda](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/)\.
 Also note that you need to supply the requisite permissions to the contents of the Zip file\.
-For more information, see [Permissions Polices on Lambda Deployment Packages](deployment-package-v2.md#lambda-zip-package-permission-policies)\.
+For more information, see [Permissions Policies on Lambda Deployment Packages](deployment-package-v2.md#lambda-zip-package-permission-policies)\.